-The Presence Bitmap subfield is used to indicate the presence of various subfields in the Common Info field and has different format for different variants of the Multi-Link element as described in 9.4.2.295b.2 (Basic Multi-Link element(#6700)) and 9.4.2.295b.3 (Probe Request Multi-Link element).
+The Presence Bitmap subfield is used to indicate the presence of various subfields in the Common Info field and has different format for different variants of the Multi-Link element as described in the subclauses below (#4813).

-The Common Info field carries information that is common to all the links except for Link ID Info subfield and BSS parameters Change Count subfield that are for the link on which the Multi-Link element is sent and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic Multi-Link element) and 9.4.2.295b.3 (Probe Request Multi-Link element)).
+The Common Info field carries information that is common to all the links except for Link ID Info subfield and BSS parameters Change Count subfield that are for the link on which the Multi-Link element is sent (#4813).

-The Common Info field consists of zero or more subfields whose presence is indicated by the subfields of the Multi-Link Control field.
-The subfields in the Common Info field appear in the same order as their corresponding presence subfield in the Multi-Link Control subfield.
+(#4813)

-The Link Info field carries information specific to the links and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic Multi-Link element) and 9.4.2.295b.3 (Probe Request Multi-Link element)).
+The Link Info field carries information specific to the links and is optionally present. (#7567)

 9.4.2.295b.2 Basic Multi-Link element